-This Holiday duck recipe is unbelievably amazing for its simplicity.
-Flavors of blueberry chutney and pan-fried potato rosti create a unique taste sensation.
+Amazingly simple, this Holiday duck recipe combines flavors of blueberry chutney and pan-fried potato rosti to create a unique taste sensation.
 Yes, it takes a little coordination and timing for the potato rosti, but there is nothing difficult and you can make all but the duck ahead.
 Serve up this holiday duck recipe on your next special occasion for a tender and tastefully satisfying meal.

 4 duck breasts

 1 tablespoons salt

 1 tablespoons garlic powder

 ½ tablespoon dried thyme